monk-io/docs/docs/gui/secrets.md

 ![](/img/docs/gui/gui35.png)

-Monk also offers **Variables**, which work in exactly the same way as secrets but are not encrypted and can be reviewed and edited at any time.
+MonkOS also offers **Variables**, which work in exactly the same way as secrets but are not encrypted and can be reviewed and edited at any time.
 If you do not care if the value is stored securely it is better to use a Variable instead of a Secret - the usage is the same as described above.

 Secrets and Variables can be also added and removed from the **Settings** tab.